AMC Rebel: 1970

+The base and SST 1970 Rebels have been described as "good cars by the standards of the era, they served their owners well" but the models have now been forgotten.
+The station wagon versions were "hum-drum transportation for a family man or a wife and her kids back in the early 1970s".

-The basic 1970 design continued into the 1971 model year with changes to taillights, hood, grille, front fenders, bumper, and valance panel along with the line being repositioned and renamed the AMC Matador.
+The overall 1970 design continued into the 1971 model year with changes to taillights, hood, grille, front fenders, bumper, and valance panel along with the Rebel line being repositioned and renamed the AMC Matador.

 Regional models

 Station wagons

 All regular Rebel station wagons were called Cross Country by AMC.
-During the 1967 model year, AMC issued a series of three versions of regionally marketed Rebel station wagons each with unique appearance trim, and all included a package of power and convenience equipment.
+During the 1967 model year, AMC issued a series of three versions of regionally marketed Rebel station wagons each with a unique appearance trim, and all included a package of power and convenience equipment.

 Designed to spur interest in all of AMC's products and to generate increased sales for the company, the special wagons were limited for sale to geographical areas.
+Targeted advertisements illustrated the distinct features of each of the three versions.
 According to automotive historian James C. Mays, the regional wagon marketing program was a success and it contributed to increasing confidence among the public in the "feisty" automaker.

 Standard equipment on all regional wagons included 290 CID V8 engine (the 343 CID was optional), automatic transmission, power steering, power drum brakes, as well as special duty springs and shock absorbers.
 Each featured a distinctive interior and exterior trim: